 As human beings, our lives are often full of bad habits.
-Some everyday bad habits that we have are cigarette smoking, drinking and ingesting food that is not good for us at all.
+Some everyday bad habits that we have are cigarette smoking, excess drinking, and binging on junk food.
+Aside from not being good for your physical health, these habits can also have a negative impact on your life, from being fined $5000 for drunk driving or going to jail.
 The following are six foods that can actually help you break a bad habit if you're involved in one.
-Introducing these six foods to your life can help you to rid yourself of harmful addictions and habits.
+They can play an important role in the detoxification, which is simply the natural process of ridding the body of harmful substances.
 It's not an exhaustive list, but it's an excellent place to start.

 Honey is a superfood that can help you to eliminate excessive refined sugar from your diet.
 Yes, it's a very sugary item, but the sugars that honey has are different from the sugars that you see in cakes, donuts, candies and so forth.
 It's not the same white refined sugar that you put in your coffee or your tea.
 Honey actually has many positive qualities, one of them being an antibiotic quality.
 Honey is also excellent for soothing your throat if you have a cold, loosening up your vocal cords if you are a singer, or reducing stomach ulcers and other gastrointestinal issues.
 Honey has also been listed as one of the foods that can help reduce your risk of cancer.
 And the biggest positive?
 Honey is so easy to implement to your diet.
 Whether using a thick dollop to sweeten a drink to using it with butter, it’s bound to be delicious and versatile.